 This Italian brand, founded in 2014, produces sustainable footwear using traditional craftsmanship and ethical production, and environmental practices.
 Womsh selects its raw materials from renewable sources like apples for its line of vegan shoes.

 The brand also uses metal-free non-toxic tanned leather, ensuring the safety of people and the environment.

 Womsh collects and recycles old sneakers for making floorings used in children’s playgrounds.
 They make their packaging from recycled cardboard and line it with corn-processing waste paper.

 Best for: casual or fashionable wear

-Sustainability: Natural raw materials like hemp & cotton, carbon-neutral supply chain
+Sustainability: Natural raw materials like hemp & cotton, a carbon-neutral supply chain

 Based in San Francisco, Rothy's makes its eco-friendly materials, including repurposed plastic water bottles and algae.

 Their line of shoe products uses low-impact dyes and water-based glue.
 Its production happens in a workshop in China, monitoring its entire supply chain and striving towards more sustainable practices.
 Rothy's sneakers come in sizes from US 5-13 for women.

 Best for: Casual or streetwear